 - You can jump back and forth in ticks on intraday charts; this is beneficial when you want to skip activity in a slow market.

-- Global replay mode allows you to playback a market in several places at ones.
+- Global replay mode allows you to playback a market in several places at once.

 NinjaTrader

-- Very advanced market replay ability, you can rewind to any trading day and practice as if you were trading live.
-This tool gives a manual day trader a chance to test any new ideas or assess their chart reading abilities
+- Very advanced market replay ability; you can rewind to any trading day and practice as if you were trading live.
+This tool allows a manual day trader to test any new ideas or assess their chart reading abilities.

 - NinjaTrader Historical Data Servers have 90 days of Marker Replay.

-- It is also possible to import historical data into the platform, as long as it follows the correct format of Market Replay Data.
+- It is also possible to import historical data into the platform if it follows the correct format of Market Replay Data.

 Winner: Multicharts